niklaushirt/cp4waiops-training/content/Installing Training resources/install_aimanager_00.md

 This will install resources that you will need for the configuration of AI Manager in the next chapter.

-Those are assets that typically already exist at a customer.
+Those are assets that typically already exist at a customer:

 * OpenLDAP
 * AWX (Open Source Ansible Tower) with preloaded Playbooks